aruhier/ansible-role-systemd-networkd/README.md

       - Gateway: "2001:db8::1"
 ```

-It will create a `eth0.network` profile in `/etc/systemd/network/`, and enable
+It will create a `eth0.network` file in `/etc/systemd/network/`, and enable
 `systemd-networkd` and `systemd-resolved`.

-Every key under `systemd_networkd_*` corresponds to the profile name to create
+Every key under `systemd_networkd_*` corresponds to the file name to create
 (`.network` in `systemd_networkd_network`, `.link` in systemd_networkd_link,
 etc…).
-Then every key under the profile name is a section documented in
+Then every key under the file name is a section documented in
-systemd-networkd, which contains the couples of `option: value` for your
+systemd-networkd, which contains the couples of `option: value` pairs.
+Each
-profile.
-Each couple is then converted to the format `option=value`.
+couple is then converted to the format `option=value`.

 2) Configure a bonding interface